mezka/emilianomesquita.com/_posts/2020-05-08-navigate-to-modal-angularjs.md

 I think this would be "cannon" way of achieving this mainly because it at least is hooking to the last transition hook that is activated, eventhough we still need the `setTimeout` because the `exampleModal` directive and the `scope.$on('toggleModal')` event listener have not loaded yet.

-All in all I like my solution and will keep it as is, hope this gets indexed by search engines and it helps someone.
+All in all like my solution and will keep it as is, hope this gets indexed by search engines and it helps someone.